ryanong/spy/README.md

 [Docs](http://rdoc.info/gems/spy/frames)

-Spy is a lightweight stubbing framework with support for method spies, constant stubs, and object doubles.
+Spy is a lightweight stubbing framework with support for method spies, constant stubs, and object mocks.

 Spy was designed for 1.9.3+.